ibicdlcod/GuoMuoRuoProject/QConsoleListener/README.md

 This project is https://github.com/juangburgos/QConsoleListener, visit there for its canonical author.

+The ./src/ and ./test/ directories are of original author and unsuited to SpearofTanaka's project config, the contents of ./src/ is copied to ./qconsolelistener.cpp and ./qconsolelistener.h which is actually used.

 # QConsoleListener

 Small Qt library to handle console input asynchronously using signals and slots.
 Based on [gjorquera's snippet](https://gist.github.com/gjorquera/2576569).